fohrloop/wakepy/docs/source/test-manually.md

 gsettings set org.gnome.settings-daemon.plugins.power sleep-inactive-battery-timeout 15
 ```

 Test that your system sleeps automatically and blanks the screen after 15 seconds.
-Then, run the [wakepy test script](#code-wakepy-test-script) on one terminal window, and enter in the [keep.running](#enter-keep-running-script)  or in the in another.
+Then, run the [wakepy test script](#code-wakepy-test-script) on one terminal window, and enter in the [keep.running](#enter-keep-running-script) in another.
 After you're done, reset the timeout values to what they were (in this example, 1800 seconds):

 ```{code-block} text
 gsettings set org.gnome.desktop.session idle-delay 1800